-An electronically switched injector that is opened and closed Electrohydraulic injector (EHI) by the engine ECM on the basis of fueling logic and independent of hydraulic pressure.
+Electrohydraulic An electronically switched injector that is opened and injector (EHI) closed by the engine ECM on the basis of fueling logic closed by the engine ECM on the basis of fueling logic and independent of hydraulic pressure.
 Used in CR and EUP engines.

-Electrohydraulic nozzle Electronically switched nozzle used in dual actuator EUI: as with the EHI, opening is ECM managed independent of hydraulic pressure.
+Electrohydraulic nozzle Electronically switched nozzle used in dual actuator independent of hydraulic pressure.

+EUI: as with the EHI, opening is ECM managed